2adapt/template-general/README.md

 ```

-### 3.1 - Install TailwindCSS in the SvelteKit app
+### Install and configure TailwindCSS@3 for the SvelteKit app

-NOTE: this is necessary only if we used `create-svelte` / svelte@4.
-The `sv` cli will use a new version of tailwindcss
+NOTE: this is necessary only if we used `create-svelte` (that is, for svelte@4).
+The `sv` cli will use the new version of tailwindcss (v4)
-which doesn't need a configuration file
+that doesn't need a configuration file
 - https://tailwindcss.com/blog/tailwindcss-v4#first-party-vite-plugin
 - https://tailwindcss.com/blog/tailwindcss-v4#css-first-configuration